JeyDotC/jeydotc.github.io/_drafts/Componentized-jQuery.md

 </html>
 ```

-There we just load Bootstrap and jQuery, that's all the external stuff we need.
+There we just load jQuery, that's all the external stuff we need.
 Also, notice the `<div id="app"></div>` element which is all the markup we need to mount our app.

+Then, we'll need to follow the these 4 steps:

 ## 1. No modules?
 Don't worry

-The first thing we do in any react application is to declare and load modules with the `export` and `import` keywords, but we're not bundling or compiling this or even using amd, so, what do we have left? well, the classic self-invoking functions!
+The first thing we do in any react application is to declare and load modules with the `export` and `import` keywords, but we're not bundling or compiling this or even using amd, so, what do we have left?
+Well, the classic self-invoking functions!

-The convention we're going to use here, in order to keep code organized, is to create a self-invoking function to represent our modules, with just a basic convention in order to emulate the export and import logic.

 ```javascript
 (function ($, exports){